wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 ```

 ## Edge Data Store components
+The EdgeCmd utility enables you to add, configure, and delete Edge Data Store components.

 ### Add components
 With the following command, you can view which components are currently configured on Edge Data Store: